kyma-project/kyma/components/application-operator/README.md

  - **domainName** - Domain name of the cluster.
 The default domain name is `kyma.local`.
  - **namespace** - Namespace where the Application charts will be deployed.
 The default namespace is `kyma-integration`.
  - **tillerUrl** - Tiller release server URL.
 The default is `tiller-deploy.kube-system.svc.cluster.local:44134`.
- - **helmTLSKeyFile** - Path to TLS key used for Tiller communication.
+ - **helmTLSKeyFile** - Path to the TLS key used for Tiller communication.
 The default is `/etc/certs/tls.key`.
- - **helmTLSCertificateFile** - Path to TLS certificate used for Tiller communication.
+ - **helmTLSCertificateFile** - Path to the TLS certificate used for Tiller communication.
 The default is `/etc/certs/tls.crt`.
  - **tillerTLSSkipVerify** - Disables TLS verification in communication with Tiller.
 The default is `true`.
  - **syncPeriod** - Time period between resyncing existing resources.
 The default value is `30` seconds.
  - **installationTimeout** - Time after the release installation will time out.
 The default value is `240` seconds.